canhductran/simple-todo-app/README.md

-Review React by making a simple todo app
+Exercise to revise React/Redux by making a simple todo app.